What is SunContract SNC and how does the platform work?

 In April 2018 SunContract platform has been launched in Slovenia and since then every resident can log on to the platform and buy or sell electricity among themselves.

-In comparison with other energy suppliers, the user using the platform pays 20 to 35% less for electric energy.
+Compared to other energy suppliers, the user of the platform pays 20 to 35% less for electricity.

-Experts around the world agree: currently it is no longer necessary to burn fossil fuels to such an extent; We do not have to burden our environment unnecessarily.
-Currently, there are much more environmentally friendly methods of obtaining energy.
+Experts around the world agree: now it is no longer necessary to burn fossil fuels to this extent; We do not need to burden our environment unnecessarily.
+Today, there are much more environmentally friendly methods of generating energy.

 Solar and wind energy are widely known, but the real potential of these technologies remains largely untapped.

-In order to be able to meet the users' energy needs, there are contracts between SunContract and domestic energy suppliers that can supply electricity and thus reduce the price of electricity to a maximum.
-In the case of payments on the platform, the SunContract digital token (SNC) is used, which includes an automated process / contract (Smart Contract), and therefore the user waives the need for a broker.
-The platform enables accurate tracking of energy consumption by means of clear charts.
+In order to be able to meet the energy needs of users, there are contracts between SunContract and national energy suppliers who can supply the electricity and thus reduce the electricity price as much as possible.
+In the case of payments on the platform, the SunContract digital token (SNC) is used, which includes an automated process / contract (Smart Contract), so the user resigns from the need for an intermediary.
+The platform allows you to accurately track energy consumption using clear charts.

 The development of the SunContract SNC's future

-Gregor Novak i Mojca Bajec they started the project in 2016 year with a small team.
-As the development progressed, the team grew from ten to over 25 people, and by the end of the 2018, almost 50 people are expected to count.
-In addition, SunContract is supported by over ten Energy and Blockchain experts.
+Gregor Novak i Mojca Bajec started the project in 2016 with a small team.
+As the team grows, it has grown from ten to over 25 people, and by the end of 2018, there are almost 50 people.
+Besides, SunContract is backed by more than ten Energy and Blockchain experts.

-The team understands that connectivity is very important, that's why they constantly talk to potential partners and visit industry events around the world.
-(Peak Solar Tech in Portugal and "Digital Solar & Storage" in Munich are awaited with particular excitement from the community).
-At the end of July, NEM Blockchain and a rocket technology company talked about cooperation.
-Unfortunately, for the time being, due to NDA (Confidentiality Agreement) Details can not be disclosed
+The team understands that connectivity is very important, so they constantly talk to potential partners and visit industry events around the world.
+(Peak Solar Tech in Portugal and "Digital Solar & Storage" in Munich are expected with special excitement from the community).
+At the end of July, the NEM Blockchain team and the rocket technology company were talking about working together.
+Unfortunately, for the time being, due to the NDA (Confidentiality Agreement), the details cannot be disclosed

 Many new business partnerships are planned in January 2019.

-At the end of June, SunContract was presented to the European Commission, the UN and many other countries around the world.
+At the end of June, SunContract was introduced to the European Commission, the United Nations and many other countries around the world.
 In talks with the vice-president of the European Commission Maros Šefčovič it became clear that EU legislation provides excellent conditions for adapting the SunContract platform.

 At the lecture before the UN commission, opinions were always positive.
 Cooperation on the African continent has been officially confirmed.
-SunContract has also received applications from Latin America, Asia and other European countries.
-After very interesting and pioneering meetings in Italy, SunContract very positively assesses Italy's location as the next goal on the European market.
+SunContract also received applications from Latin America, Asia and other European countries.
+After very interesting and pioneering meetings in Italy, SunContract very positively assesses Italy's position as another target on the European market.